rtlabs-com/p-net/doc/capturing_packets.rst

 ---------------------------
 Note that Wireshark can not yet decode QualifiedChannelDiagnosisData.
 See the ``dissect_AlarmUserStructure ()`` function in
-the ``packet-dcerpc-pn-io.c`` file in the source code for Wireshark.
+the :file:`packet-dcerpc-pn-io.c` file in the source code for Wireshark.

 Showing wall time in Wireshark
 ------------------------------
 In order to correlate captured Wireshark frames to other logs, it can be convenient to display wall time in the time column in Wireshark.

-Right-click the column header, and select "Edit Column".
+Right-click the column header, and select :guilabel:`Edit Column`.

-For "Type" use "Time (format as specified)".
-Click OK.
+For :guilabel:`Type` use :guilabel:`Time (format as specified)`.
+Click :guilabel:`OK`.

-In the main menu View > "Time Format Display" select "Time of day".
+In the main menu :menuselection:`View --> Time Format Display` select :guilabel:`Time of day`.

 Show transmission time periodicity using Wireshark